lavi324/nginx-ingress-controller-setup/README.md

 Make sure that the pipeline is working well with no errors in the console output.
 Change the ArgoCD app Kubernetes service type to NodePort (You can not use more then 4 LB's in the GCP free plan) and access to the UI.
 Create a firewall to allow external HTTP traffic to ArgoCD NodePort service.
+In the login page insert the user "admin" and search for the admin password with the command:                                                                                 kubectl get secret argocd-initial-admin-secret -n argo -o jsonpath="{.data.password}" | base64 --decode && echo